Gowiem/terraform-workshops/terraform-fundamentals/exercises/07/README.md

 ```

 So, our provider is actually giving us this.
 The AWS provider defines what a `aws_s3_bucket_object` should include,
 and what is required.
-The `bucket` property is required, so it's tell us we have a problem with this resource defintion.
+The `bucket` property is required, so it's telling us we have a problem with this resource defintion.

 ### Provider Errors or Passthrough